GoogleChrome/web.dev/src/site/content/en/blog/get-installed-related-apps/index.md

 subhead: "The `getInstalledRelatedApps()` method allows your web app to check whether your native app or PWA is installed on a user's device."
 authors:
   - petelepage
-description: The getInstalledRelatedApps() API is a new web platform API that allows your web app to check whether your native app or PWA is installed on the users device.
+description: The getInstalledRelatedApps() API is a new web platform API that allows your web app to check whether your native app or PWA is installed on the user's device.
 date: 2018-12-20
 updated: 2020-03-04
 tags: